Overcoming VACUUM WRAPAROUND

 Method

-2. Generate a list of tables in order of the oldest TXID age to the youngest
+2. Generate a list of tables in order from oldest TXID age to youngest.

-3. Feed this list of tables into a script that invokes vacuumdb and VACUUM one table per invocation
+3. Feed this list of tables into a script that invokes vacuumdb and vacuums one table per invocation.

-The secret sauce is xargs which enables one to utilize as many CPUs as reasonably possible.
+The secret sauce is xargs, which enables one to use as many CPUs as reasonably possible.
 The following pair of bash scripts invoke vacuumdb against a series of tables.
-Of course, there’s more than one way to do this.
+Of course, there is more than one way to do this.

-Script one generates a list of tables in a selected database and calls script two which executes the VACUUM on each of those tables individually.
+Script one generates a list of tables in a selected database and calls script two, which executes VACUUM on each of those tables individually.

 Tips

-• Be prepared to execute vacuumdb against the databases in REVERSE alphabetical order to avoid clashing with the autovacuum worker processes which vacuums in FORWARD alphabetical order.
+• Be prepared to execute vacuumdb against databases in reverse alphabetical order to avoid clashing with autovacuum worker processes, which vacuum in forward alphabetical order.

 • Always monitor where the autovacuum processes are working.